Sprott Physical Gold Trust Tax Information

 Past performance is not an indication of future results.
 All data is in U.S. dollars unless otherwise noted.
 The information provided is general in nature and is provided with the understanding that it may not be relied upon as, nor considered to be tax, legal, accounting or professional advice.
 Readers should consult with their own accountants and/or lawyers for advice on their specific circumstances before taking any action.
 Sprott Asset Management LP is the investment manager to the Sprott Physical Gold Trust (the “Trust”).
 Important information about the Trust, including the investment objectives and strategies, applicable management fees, and expenses, is contained in the prospectus.
 Please read the prospectus carefully before investing.
 The indicated rates of return are the historical annual compounded total returns including changes in unit value and reinvestment of all distributions and do not take into account sales, redemption, distribution or operational charges or income taxes payable by any unitholder that would have reduced returns.
 You will usually pay brokerage fees to your dealer if you purchase or sell units of the Trusts on the Toronto Stock Exchange (“TSX”) or the New York Stock Exchange (“NYSE”).
 If the units are purchased or sold on the TSX or the NYSE, investors may pay more than the current net asset value when buying units or shares of the Trusts and may receive less than the current net asset value when selling them.
-Investment funds are not guaranteed, their values change frequently.
-This communication does not constitute an offer to sell or solicitation to purchase securities of the Trust.
+Investment funds are not guaranteed, their values change frequently and past performance may not be repeated.
 The information contained herein does not constitute an offer or solicitation to anyone in the United States or in any other jurisdiction in which such an offer or solicitation is not authorized or to any person to whom it is unlawful to make such an offer or solicitation.
 Views expressed regarding a particular company, security, industry or market sector should not be considered an indication of trading intent of any investment funds managed by Sprott Asset Management LP.
 These views are not to be considered as investment advice nor should they be considered a recommendation to buy or sell.